> Youth Symphony Orchestra Handbook | QCSO

 Verbal, Physical, and Sexual Harassment

 QCSYE does not tolerate any form of bullying.
 See a QCSYE staff member immediately if you are experiencing verbal or physical harassment of any kind.
 QCSYE Staff will immediately interfere and assess the situation, and the student inflicting the harassment may be asked to leave rehearsal.
 The staff member reserves the right to notify the student’s parent or guardian.
 If this harassment continues after one verbal and written warning, the student may be asked not to return.
-Sexual harassment of any kind will result in dismissal from the QCSYE.
+Sexual harassment of any kind will result in immediate dismissal from the QCSYE.

 School Music Program Enrollment